Tilapiatsu/modo-tila.matcapmanager/README.md

 # modo-tila.matcapmanager
+Tested with Modo10.1v2 / windows 10
-Matcap Manager is a modo kit to easily assign a matcap shader to the scene.
-You can choose into a pre-made library of matcap or copy your favorite one into the 'Matcaps' folder.
+Matcap Manager is a modo kit to easily load & assign a matcap shader to the scene.
+Copy your favorite one into the 'Matcaps' folder.
+The kit automatically generate form.

+Please note that a restart of modo is needed to refresh the interface.